• Skip to main content

 Jump to Recipe

 What happens when one of your favorite French vegetarian recipes happens to have all of the ingredients in season?
 Well, you turn it into the most beautiful summer pizza.
-I'd like to call this summer's bounty ratatouille pizza with sweet heirloom tomatoes, thinly sliced zucchini, eggplant and a good sprinkle of fresh thyme leaves, creating a modern play off of the favorite French recipe
+I'd like to call this summer's bounty ratatouille pizza with sweet heirloom tomatoes, thinly sliced zucchini, eggplant and a good sprinkle of fresh thyme leaves, creating a modern play off of the favorite French recipe.

 end of Summer Ratatouille Pizza with Eggplant, Tomatoes and Zucchini

 The garden did well for us this season.
 A few harvests of zucchini and tomatoes and some gorgeous eggplant, thanks to the farmers market.
 A perfect reason to thinly slice young zucchini and grate some gruyere for a fabulous ratatouille pizza.
+For another wonderful pizza combination, try my Spinach Feta Pizza.

 Veg